Skip to content

 Use your card for everyday spending

 If you use your card for normal, everyday spending, the points will soon begin to add up.
-But don’t overdo it.
+But, like we said above, don’t overdo it.
 Only spend on your card what you can comfortably afford to pay back.

 Collect points via your airline’s online shopping portal